What are Roasted Coffee Beans? Everything You Need To Know

 Dark roast

-For coffee enthusiasts who prefer a full-bodied cup of coffee and would choose taste over caffeine content, dark roasts are the way to go.
-These types of roasts are left in the development or roasting stage for a long time until the oil starts to show up on the surface.
+For those who prefer a full-bodied cup of coffee, dark roasts are the way to go.
+These types of roasts are left in the development or roasting stage for a longer time until the oil starts to show up on the surface.
 They have the least moisture content and come with a bitter taste because of the burnt nature of the beans.

 Dark roasts are common in coffee recipes that incorporate chocolate in them.
 The lower acidity and caffeine content of this coffee bean makes it a good fit for people who prefer a strong, burnt taste without loading up on caffeine.
 Coffee beans usually take over 12 minutes to crack, leading to a dark roast.